Samoa

 |

-with the highest status is Tui Manu'a.
-The holders of this title
+the highest status is Tui Manu'a.
+The holders of

 Kings (title 'O le Tupu o Samoa)